Who should buy the La Sportiva Otaki

 With its minimum suggested retail price of $195, the Otaki has a tough hill to climb to woo the budget-conscious.
 To put things into perspective, the average cost of aggressive climbing shoes i

 A majority of wearers say that this rock climbing shoe does wonders on bouldering routes.

 La Sportiva has a wide range of rock climbing shoes, and two of the sought-after models are the Otaki and Miura.
 Listed below are some of their differences and similarities.

 Outsole.
-These La Sportiva rock shoes carry a Vibram rubber outsole.
-Their men’s and women’s variant employs XS Edge and XS Grip 2, respectively.
-The former is developed for optimal edging and durability.
-The latter is a softer compound that gives a high level of stickiness.
+Both climbing shoes carry a Vibram rubber outsole.
+Their men’s and women’s variants are engineered with the XS Edge and XS Grip 2, respectively.
+The former is designed for optimal edging and extra durability.
+The latter, on the other hand, is a softer compound, which delivers enhanced sticking prowess on trickier footholds.